determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

 -  ``masterMemLimit``: Optional configuration.
 The memory limits for the Determined master.

 -  ``taskContainerDefaults``: Specifies Docker defaults for all task containers.
-A task represents a single schedulable unit, such as a trial, command, or tensorboard.
+A task represents a single schedulable unit, such as a trial, command, or TensorBoard.

    -  ``networkMode``: The Docker network to use for the Determined task containers.
 If this is set to "host", Docker host-mode networking will be used instead.
 Defaults to "bridge".